francescomolfese/Microsoft/Azure Firewall Backup/README.md

 ## DESCRIPTION
 	You should use this Runbook if you want manage Azure Firewall backups in Blob storage.
+	This script can backup Azure Firewall rules if classic Firewall rules are used to manage the firewall.
 	This is a PowerShell runbook.

 ## PARAMETERS